 - For growth measures, we convert the relevant data using a single exchange rate, that of the base month.
 For example, the data required for December 2014 growth rates are converted at the November 2014 exchange rate. - For all spot measures such as capital value, rent passing, rental value and capital expenditure - with data collected as at month-end, we convert values using the corresponding month-end exchange rate.
-For example, December 2014 rent passing is converted using the December 2014 exchange rate. - Similarly for spot ratios, such as gross rent passing yield, the appropriate month end exchange rate is used to convert both the numerator and denominator values in the calculation. - For measures which are calculated by summation over time, such as 12-month net investment or net income per square meter (where the numerator is calculated by summation), conversion is performed every month.
+For example, December 2014 rent passing is converted using the December 2014 exchange rate.

+- Similarly for spot ratios, such as initial yield, the appropriate month end exchange rate is used to convert both the numerator and denominator values in the calculation. - For measures which are calculated by summation over time, such as 12-month net investment or net income per square metre (where the numerator is calculated by summation), conversion is performed at the end month rate for the final month.
+Note that in 2016 these kinds of measures will be calculated using a variable rate (see below).